fieldceleste/functional_application/README.md

 |   Behavior Description   |  Input Ex.   |        Output Ex.        |
 |------------------------------|--------------|--------------------------|
-| 1.Add functionality to create multiple plants
+| 1.Add functionality to create multiple plants √
-| 2.Add functionality so different plants have different abilities.
+| 2.Add functionality so different plants have different abilities. √
-| 3.Build out a fully functioning game where users can feed their plants.
+| 3.Build out a fully functioning game where users can feed their plants.√

 ## Known Bugs
 * None at this time.